Association for Asian Studies: Background and controversies

 World War II brought many academics into the government, some in the active military and some in the Office of War Information or the Office of Strategic Services, both of which were intelligence agencies which used academic disciplines and scholarly forms of analysis.
 When the war was over, political scientists, historians, and social scientists continued to be concerned with contemporary affairs.
 The Far Eastern Association reflected an Area studies approach, geographically grounded division of labor, rather than by academic discipline, with the association subdivided into East Asian, Southeast Asian, and South Asian Studies.
 (In the late 20th century, the field of Central and Inner Asia was added.)
 The Ford Foundation provided money and co-ordination to area studies centers, which, in turn, supported the AAS.

 Some members were critical.
 Bruce Cumings, writing in the Bulletin of Concerned Asian Scholars, charged that for the AAS to participate in this way of funding scholarship on Asia led to confusing academic research and government intelligence work.
 He further argued that the areas studies approach in general emphasized contemporary social science theory, not the classic approaches of Oriental studies, which used philology and studied ancient civilizations.
 Cumings called that an "implicit Faustian bargain."

 In the 1960s, some members agitated for the AAS to express opposition to American involvement in Vietnam.
 AAS President William Theodore de Bary called for the organization to take a position on the war that was "nonpolitical but not unconcerned."
 The active opposition to the war was left to the much smaller Committee of Concerned Asian Scholars.

-Annual Conference
+Annual conference

-Each spring, the Association for Asian Studies (AAS) holds a four-day conference devoted to planned programs of scholarly papers, roundtable discussions, workshops, and panel sessions on a wide range of issues in research and teaching, and on Asian affairs in general.
-The 2013 Conference was held in San Diego; Philadelphia (March 27–30, 2014); Chicago (March 26–29, 2015); Seattle (March 31–April 3, 2016); Toronto (March 16–19, 2017); Washington, D.C (March 22–25, 2018).
+Since 1949, the Association for Asian Studies (AAS) has held an annual four-day conference each spring, featuring scholarly paper presentations, roundtable discussions, workshops, and panel sessions on various topics related to Asian studies.

+Recent AAS Annual Conferences have included: